 Kiwis like their beer, some of the popular brands are Tui, Speights (particularly in the South Island) and Export Gold.
-Lion (owned by Japanese company Kirin) and DB (owned by Asia Pacific Breweries based in Singapore) are the two big breweries in the country.
+Lion (owned by Japanese company Kirin) and DB (owned by Heineken) are the two big breweries in the country.
 Competing for a pint of the action are at least 50 micro breweries.
 Our list concentrates mainly on brewpubs that sell their own brews, it's a work in progress, if there's a brewpub we haven't listed feel free to contact us.

 By drinking at brewpubs or buying direct from micro breweries you are not only able to sample some unique brews but the breweries and brewpubs are benefiting directly as they can recoup more profit than they can when competing with the two brewery giants to supply supermarkets, liquor stores etc.

 Cheers - buy the designated driver some non alcoholic ginger beer and taste what boutique brewers have to offer.

 PS: This information is intended for those aged 18 and over, 18 is the legal age to purchase alcohol in New Zealand.

 Note: Prices shown, happy hours mentioned etc should be used as a guide only as it may be some time between visits, see websites and Facebook pages for the most up-to-date information.

 What's New?
 Update for Hallertau Brewery, Auckland; Update for McCashin's Brewery Bar & Kitchen in Nelson, and Golden Bear Brewing, Mapua Wharf; Brothers Juke Joint, Auckland;

 Galbraith's Alehouse, 2 Mount Eden Road, Eden Terrace